jdn-za/tourradar.local/README.md

 # tourradar.local

 ## Assumptions
-- I have built and tested this on OSX,
+- I have built and tested this on OSX 10.14.3
 - Docker engine 18.09
 - docker-compose version 1.23.2
 - tee is installed